coolbreeze413/qorc-onion-apps/qorc_fpga_breathectrl/README.rst

    - To be able to 'debug' the code with gdb, remember to install the extension: :code:`marus25.cortex-debug`

-   On opening the folder, VS Code should prompt to install "recommended extensions" and this can install them automatically.
+   On opening the folder, VS Code should prompt to install these "recommended extensions", if not already installed, select :code:`Install All` to automatically install them.

 Clean/Build/Load/Flash (VS Code)